lcdavison/StarshipFontana/README.md

 ```
 ## STARTING GAME ##

-After running the relevant makefile, an executable file called "starship" will be produced in the
+After running the makefile relevant to your Operating System, an executable file called "starship" will be produced in the
 top-level directory.
-To execute this file do the following
+To execute this file do the following from the top-level directory:

 `$ ./starship`

-from the top-level directory.
-The game will expect to find the
-`assets` directory under its current working directory.
+The game will expect to find the `assets` directory under its current working directory.

 ## Credits ##
 The sprites in this game come directly from